k3s-io/k3s/docs/security/secrets_encryption.md

 To rotate secrets encryption keys on HA setups:

+>**Notes:**
+>
+> - Starting K3s without encryption and enabling it at a later time is currently *not* supported.
+>
->**Note:** While not required, it is recommended that you pick one server node from which to run the `secrets-encrypt` commands.
+> - While not required, it is recommended that you pick one server node from which to run the `secrets-encrypt` commands.

 - Start up all three K3s servers with the `--secrets-encryption` flag.
 For brevity, the servers will be referred to as S1, S2, S3.